1954 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 • 1954 Proof: Standard proof coins typically range from $20 for average specimens to $275 for PR69 grades.
 Philadelphia minted 233,300 proof nickels this year.

 The 1954 Jefferson Nickel presents diverse collecting opportunities across multiple varieties and grade levels.
-While common circulated examples remain affordable at face value or slightly above, specialized varieties featuring Full Steps designation, proof finishes, and Cameo contrast effects can command substantial premiums.
+While common circulated examples remain affordable at face value, specialized varieties featuring the Full Steps designation, proof finishes, and Cameo or Deep Cameo contrast effects can command substantial premiums that reward careful examination.

 1954 No Mint Mark Nickel Value